duckduckgo/duckduckgo-documentation/CONTRIBUTING.md

 ## Submitting Changes

-* Push your changes to your fork of the repository.
+* Push your changes to your fork of the repository
-* Submit a pull request to the DuckDuckGo-Documentation repository.
+* Submit a pull request to the DuckDuckGo-Documentation repository
     * Make sure to use the DuckDuckGo-Documentation repository's Pull Request template